Beyond-Diagonal RIS Under Non-Idealities: Learning-Based Architecture Discovery and Optimization: Learning-Based BD-RIS Architecture Discovery

 \section{Learning-Based BD-RIS Architecture Discovery}

 To address the challenges arising from intractable global architecture search and difficulties in analytically or numerically achieving optimal solutions via traditional mathematical tools, we resort to machine learning to effectively explore all possible BD-RIS architectures and determine the optimal BD-RIS architecture with a certain circuit complexity.
-Specifically, we propose the learning-based two-tier architecture discovery framework shown in Fig. \ref{framework}, which consists of an architecture generator and a performance optimizer.
-The architecture generator generates a BD-RIS architecture, and then the performance optimizer evaluates the performance of the generated BD-RIS architecture and feeds this information back to the architecture generator.
+Specifically, we propose the learning-based two-tier architecture discovery framework shown in Fig. \ref{framework}, which consists of an architecture generator and a performance optimizer.\footnote{Note that unless otherwise specified, in Section \ref{Sec.
+Method} and Fig. \ref{framework}, we use the notations for the ideal case to ease the presentation.} The architecture generator generates a BD-RIS architecture, and then the performance optimizer evaluates the performance of the generated BD-RIS architecture and feeds this information back to the architecture generator.
 By doing so, the architecture generator and performance optimizer jointly learn the probabilities of RIS element interconnections to be beneficial to the performance of the BD-RIS, such that the optimal BD-RIS architecture with a certain circuit complexity can be determined.